JLABUAN/open-agent-sdk-rust/README.md

 ---

-**Status**: Alpha - API stabilizing, 100% feature parity achieved, ready for crates.io
+**Status**: v0.1.0 Published - 100% feature parity with Python SDK, production-ready

 Star this repo if you're building AI agents with local models in Rust!